 The course is broken down into four sections.
 The first 26 miles tours Woodstock to Shenandoah River and crosses Burnshire Dam by bridge to start the steep gravel switchback to enter the George Washington National Forest.
 The second 26 miles include country roads, trail climbs, paved descents, and gravel terrain before turning to climb Moreland Gap.
 The third part of the course covers ATV routes, exposed trails, and beautiful scenery.
 After runners reach the Edinburg Gap, they enter Power Mountain Trail, which immediately becomes rugged and steep.
 Loops around Little Passage Creek are gorgeous.
 The final stretch after checking out Elizabeth Furnace is known as Sherman Gap.
 This part of the course allows participants to have dedicated safety runners as they complete the circle around Massanutten’s and over Woodstock Mountain through the town to the finish line.

 The dedicated site has local information on travel, campgrounds, and other lodging options.
-2023 registration opens Nov.
-27th.
-You will need a 50 miler or greater race completed between June 4th, 2022, and June 2, 2023, or a previous Old Dominion 100 under 24 hours.
+Registration for the 2023 race opens on November 27th.
+Participants need to have completed a 50 miler or greater race between June 4th, 2022, and June 2, 2023, or a previous Old Dominion 100 under 24 hours.